fullstackseb/fullstackseb/README.md

 Here are some quick facts about myself and my work:

-- 🔭 I currently working in IT-Audit
+- 🔭 I currently work in IT-Audit

 - 🌱 I’m very much in different possibilities for Backend development